Backside power delivery

-Backside power delivery (BPD) is an advanced semiconductor technology that relocates the power delivery network from the frontside to the backside of a silicon wafer.
+Backside power delivery (BPD) or Backside power delivery networks (BSPDN) is an advanced semiconductor technology that relocates the power delivery network from the frontside to the backside of a silicon wafer.
 This technique aims to improve power efficiency, performance, and design flexibility in integrated circuits (ICs).

 Overview

 Traditionally, power and signal interconnects are both placed on the frontside of the silicon wafer.
 BPD separates these functions by placing power delivery interconnects on the backside of the wafer, thereby freeing up more space for signal interconnects on the frontside.
 This separation can lead to improved power integrity, reduced signal interference, and enhanced performance.

 Development and adoption

-Intel's 20A process node
+Intel 20A process node

 Intel calls their implementation of BPD the PowerVia technology, scheduled for introduction in its 20A process node.
 Claimed benefits of PowerVia include a 6% increase in operating frequency, 30% reduction in power loss, and increased transistor density.

 PowerVia involves constructing transistors on the frontside of the silicon wafer while routing power interconnects on the backside.
 This process requires drilling deep, narrow through-silicon vias (TSVs) to connect the power interconnects to the transistors.
 Intel has developed methods to ensure that these TSVs do not compromise the reliability or thermal management of the chip.
 Intel's Blue Sky Creek test chip demonstrated the benefits of this approach, showing over 90% cell utilization and potential cost reduction.